vlad-zhukov/redux-status/README.md

 import {reducer as statusReducer} from 'redux-status';

 const reducers = combineReducers({
-    // 'status' is the default key 'reduxStatus' uses, you can
+    // 'status' is the default key 'reduxStatus' uses; you can
     // use another key but then you will also need to define
     // the 'getStatusState' option when initializing 'reduxStatus'
     status: statusReducer,